 Raleigh Classic Summer 2020

-The show must go on, so the Raleigh Classic Summer auction, which was delayed from earlier in the year, was held September 21 – 22 at the Capital Auto Auction in Youngsville, NC.
-Holding public sales can be quite challenging in these current times, but the enthusiasm of classic car fans has proven to be alive and well.
-It’s certainly reassuring that events such as these are continuing, as we all return to a greater sense of normalcy.
+The show must go on!
+So, the Raleigh Classic Summer auction, which was delayed from earlier in the year, was held September 21 – 22 at the Capital Auto Auction in Youngsville, NC.
+Holding public sales can be quite challenging in these current times, but obviously, the enthusiasm of classic car fans is alive and well.
+As we return to a greater sense of normalcy, it’s certainly reassuring that events such as these are still being held.

 Living up to its reputation, the Raleigh Classic’s docket was filled with high quality, original vehicles, many with low mileage.
 The sell through rate, helped by very active phone and internet bidding, was 80%+ for the 250 vehicles that crossed the auction block.
 Here is a recap of this summer’s sale.